 After three productive and engaging years dedicated to building a community of investors interested in financing access to basic services, the GIIN BoP Basic Services Track came to a close at the end of 2017.
 The BoP Basic Services Track was the first dedicated programming Track within the GIIN membership, and was made possible with support from the U.K. Government through the Department for International Development’s Impact Programme.

-Since the Track’s founding, we had the pleasure of hosting numerous in-person events in cities around the world such as New York, San Francisco, Washington, D.C., Nairobi, and Mumbai.
-We hosted over 10 webinars addressing key issues faced by basic services investors, published two Network Insights reports (Impact Measurement in the Clean Energy Sector and Impact Measurement in the Healthcare Sector), and established three iterations of the Basic Services Investor Directory – a valuable resource created to connect potential co-investors, thought partners, and collaborators interested in financing access to basic services in emerging markets.
+During the duration of the Track, the GIIN hosted numerous in-person events in cities around the world such as New York, San Francisco, Washington, D.C., Nairobi, and Mumbai, and over 10 webinars addressing key issues faced by basic services investors.
+The Track also published two Network Insights reports (Impact Measurement in the Clean Energy Sector and Impact Measurement in the Healthcare Sector), and established three iterations of the Basic Services Investor Directory – a valuable resource created to connect potential co-investors, thought partners, and collaborators interested in financing access to basic services in emerging markets.

-Among the Track’s final deliverables is an online repository of industry resources on alternative structures for early-stage impact investing.
+Among the Track’s final deliverables was an online repository of industry resources on alternative structures for early-stage impact investing.
 The purpose of the repository is to aggregate available and emerging industry resources and examples to help investors better understand how and when to consider alternative investment structures.
-If you are interested in contributing, please contact Kathryn Savasuk at email@example.com.

-Going forward, we hope to continue to engage you in learning and discussing matters related to BoP investing in emerging markets as part of the GIIN’s other membership offerings, including the Blended Finance Working Group, the Gender Lens Investing Initiative, and the Climate Investing Track as well as the Frontier Finance Working Group, which will tackle many of the financing challenges for early-stage impact investing that we discussed in detail as part of the BoP track over the years.
+Going forward, we hope to continue to engage GIIN members in learning and discussing matters related to BoP investing in emerging markets as part of the GIIN’s other membership offerings, including the Blended Finance Working Group, the Climate Investing Track, and the Frontier Finance Working Group, which will tackle many of the financing challenges for early-stage impact investing discussed in detail as part of the BoP track over the years.